Page Act of 1875: Factors that influenced the creation of the Page Act

-Furthermore, the American Medical Association believed that Chinese immigrants "carried distinct germs to which they were immune, but from which whites would die if exposed".
-This fear became concentrated on Chinese women, because some white Americans believed that germs and disease could most easily be transmitted to white men through labor of Chinese prostitutes.
-Additionally, during difficult times in China, women and girls were sold into "domestic service, concubinage, or prostitution".
+Furthermore, the American Medical Association believed that Chinese immigrants "carried distinct germs to which they were immune but from which whites would die if exposed."
+That fear became concentrated on Chinese women because some white Americans believed that germs and disease could most easily be transmitted to white men through labor of Chinese prostitutes.
+Additionally, during difficult times in China, women and girls were sold into "domestic service, concubinage, or prostitution."
 Some Chinese men had a wife as well as a concubine, usually a lower class woman obtained through purchase and recognized as a legal member of the family.
-A woman's status depended on her relationship with Chinese men; "first wives enjoyed the highest status, followed by second wives and concubines, followed in turn by several classes of prostitutes".
+A woman's status depended on her relationship with Chinese men; "first wives enjoyed the highest status, followed by second wives and concubines, followed in turn by several classes of prostitutes."
 An additional concern was that the children of Chinese couples would become U.S. citizens under the Fourteenth Amendment and their cultural practices would become a part of American democracy.
-As a result, the Page Law responded to "what were believed to be serious threats to white values, lives, and futures".
-California state laws could not exclude women for being Chinese, so they were crafted as regulations of public morals, yet the laws were still struck down as "impermissible encroachment on federal immigration power".
-However, the Page Law sailed through Congress without any expressed concerns of having a federal law that racially restricted immigration or violated the Burlingame Treaty of 1868 (which allowed free migration and emigration of Chinese people) because Americans were focused on protecting the social ideals of marriage and morality.
+As a result, the Page Law responded to "what were believed to be serious threats to white values, lives, and futures."
+California state laws could not exclude women for being Chinese, so they were crafted as regulations of public morals, but the laws were still struck down as "impermissible encroachment on federal immigration power."
+However, the Page Law sailed through Congress without any expressed concerns of having a federal law that racially restricted immigration or violated the Burlingame Treaty of 1868, which allowed the free migration and emigration of Chinese people, because Americans were focused on protecting the social ideals of marriage and morality.